Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state: numerical analysis

 The parameters $s_0$ and $s'_0$ are auxiliary variables whose values are not entirely optional; their values depend on the energy of the excited states in both the initial and final channels.
 Although there is a lack of experimental data regarding the excited states of triply and doubly heavy baryons, our analysis affirm the optimal stability of the sum rules within the following intervals:

+In addition to the Borel parameters and continuum thresholds, the other auxiliary parameter to be set is $\beta$ entered Eqs. ~( \ref{cur1}) and (\ref{eq:CorrF2} ).
+While $\beta$ can be chosen to be different for the two interpolating currents in initial and final channels, our analyses show that they belong to working regions that have a major overlap.
+The optimization of the physical quantities with respect to these parameters lead us to take this parameter the same for two interpolating currents.
 The range of the auxiliary mathematical parameter $\beta$ can be evaluated as follows: since this parameter spans the entire interval from $- \infty $ to $+\infty$, we introduce a new parameter defined as $\beta=\tan\theta$ to incorporate all possible values for $\beta$ such that $ -1.0 \le\ \cos\theta \le\ 1.0$.
-Fig~\ref{Fig:BorelM} exemplifies the variation of $F_1$ as a function of $\cos\theta$, allowing for the identification of the operational region for $\cos\theta$.
-Based on numerical analysis and insights from Fig~\ref{Fig:BorelM}, we conclude that the optimal regions conducive to the stability of form factors with respect to variations in $\cos\theta$ are delineated as follows:
+Fig~\ref{Fig:beta} exemplifies the variation of $F_1$ as a function of $\cos\theta$, allowing for the identification of the operational region for $\cos\theta$.
+Based on numerical analysis and insights from Fig~\ref{Fig:beta}, we conclude that the optimal regions conducive to the stability of form factors with respect to variations in $\cos\theta$ are delineated as follows:

 To demonstrate the stability of the six form factors with respect to the auxiliary parameters, Figs.~\ref{Fig:BorelM}, \ref{Fig:BorelMM}, \ref{Fig:BorelMs'} and \ref{Fig:BorelMMs'} are provided.
-In these figures, $F_1$, $F_2$, $F_3$, $G_1$, $G_2$, and $G_3$ correspond to the structures denoted as $\slashed {p}'\gamma_{\mu}$, $p_\mu \slashed {p}'$, $p'_{\mu}\slashed {p}$, $\slashed {p}'\gamma_\mu \slashed {p} \gamma_5$, $p_\mu \slashed {p}' \gamma_{5}$ and $p'_\mu \gamma_{5}$, respectively.
-The variations of the form factors as functions of $M^2$ at fixed values of $s_0$ and $s'_0$ are respectively presented in Figs.~\ref{Fig:BorelM} and \ref{Fig:BorelMs'}, and their variations as functions of $M'^2$ at the same fixed values of continuum thresholds are shown in Figs.~ \ref{Fig:BorelMM} and \ref{Fig:BorelMMs'}.
+In these figures, $F_1$, $F_2$, $F_3$, $G_1$, $G_2$, and $G_3$ correspond to the structures denoted as $\slashed {p}'\gamma_{\mu}$, $p_\mu \slashed {p}'$, $p'_{\mu}\slashed {p}$, $\slashed {p}'\gamma_\mu \slashed {p} \gamma_5$, $p_\mu \slashed {p}' \gamma_{5}$ and $p_\mu \gamma_{5}$, respectively.
+In Figs.~\ref{Fig:BorelM} and \ref{Fig:BorelMM} the variations of form factors are depicted as functions of $M^2$ and $M'^2$ respectively, at three fixed values of $s_0$ along with other parameters at their average values.
+In Figs.~\ref{Fig:BorelMs'} and \ref{Fig:BorelMMs'} the variations of form factors are depicted as functions of $M^2$ and $M'^2$ respectively, at three fixed values of $s'_0$ while other parameters are kept at their average values.
 It is important to note that all graphs are generated at the average value of $\cos\theta$ with $q^2=0$.
 We see that the form factors demonstrate good stability with respect to the auxiliary parameters in their working intervals.

 Following the identification of the operational windows for all the auxiliary parameters, we proceed to examine the behavior of the form factors as functions of $q^2$.
 Our analysis indicates that the fitting of the form factors is effectively achieved using the following expression: